deepqmc/deepqmc/doc/installation.rst

 Developing
 ----------

-In order to have access to the source code and stay up-to-date with the latest developements, DeepQMC can be installed directly from the https://github.com/deepqmc/deepqmc GitHub repository.
+In order to have access to the source code and stay up-to-date with the latest developments, DeepQMC can be installed directly from the https://github.com/deepqmc/deepqmc GitHub repository.

 To install DeepQMC from the Git repository run::